JamesDunne/http/README.md

     Invoke HTTP POST or PUT.
 Body data is read from stdin and buffered.
     [content-type] default is "application/json".
 ```

+In the above usage statements, `[name]` means an optional argument, and `<name>` means a required argument.

+This commandline interface is subject to change.
+I'll likely keep the same command names, but argument parsing might grow to include some useful sub-features.
+Command names are not case-sensitive.

+# Examples

 First, let's set up a base URL to use for all subsequent requests:
 ```